 At his/her discretion, the President or his/her designee may retain one official copy of the application dossier, including the detailed listing of the supporting material, for at least one year following which time the application will be returned to the applicant.
 The materials will be kept in the Philips Memorial Building vault.
-The remaining application dossiers plus supporting material binder may be obtained by the applicant at the conclusion of the promotion procedure.
+The remaining application dossiers plus supporting material binder may be obtained by the applicant at the conclusion of the tenure or promotion procedure.

-7. Rights of Applicants for Promotion

-a.
-An applicant for promotion is entitled to be aware of all criteria applied in the evaluation of his/her performance and any material (including information, testimony, evidence) added to or considered in relation to his/her application.
-Critiques of her or his performance should be written in clear, unequivocal language and she/he should be

-- protected against vague charges.
+- 7. Rights of Applicants for Tenure (see Promotion for Rights of Applicants for Promotion) - a.
+An applicant for tenure is entitled to be aware of all criteria applied in the evaluation of his/her performance and any material (including information, testimony, evidence) added to or considered in relation to his/her application.
+Critiques of her or his performance should be written in clear, unequivocal language and she/he should be protected against vague charges.
 Sudden changes in evaluative judgment should be explained by the evaluator(s). - b.
-Each applicant for promotion will have the right to appear before the department chair, department committee, dean, and TeP Committee to speak on his/her own behalf prior to the submission of the promotion recommendation by that party as described in Section III.A. - c.
-An applicant will have the right to meet with the committee chair and at least one other member of the TeP Committee after promotion decisions have been made. - d.
-Nothing in this policy can abrogate the contractual rights of the applicant to due process.
-An individual will have the right to file a grievance with respect to a promotion decision in accordance with the CBA.
+Each applicant for tenure will have the right to appear before the TeP Committee to speak on his/her own behalf prior to the submission of the recommendation by the TeP Committee as described in Section III.A. - c.
+An applicant will have the right to meet with the committee chair and at least one other member of the TeP Committee after tenure decisions have been made. - d.
+Nothing in this policy can abrogate the contractual rights of the candidate to due process.
+An individual will have the right to file a grievance with respect to a tenure decision in accordance with the CBA.